Understand the Poission Distribution

 - Python Implementation of Poisson Distribution

-🤖 Disclaimer: This post was generated with the help of AI but reviewed, refined, and enhanced by Dr. Rebecca Li, blending AI efficiency with human expertise for a balanced perspective.
+🤖 Disclaimer: This post is inspired by Educative.io AI learning course, and generated with AI-assisted but reviewed and refined by Dr. Rebecca Li, blending AI efficiency with human expertise for a balanced perspective.